2011 M-1 Challenge season: Preliminary card (Allboxing.tv)

 Morris defeated Michaels by split decision (29-28, 27-30, 29-28).

-М-1 Challenge XXVII: Magalhaes vs. Zayats
+M-1 Challenge XXVII: Magalhaes vs. Zayats

 The third M-1 Challenge show on Showtime took place on October 14, 2011, at the Grand Canyon University Arena in Phoenix, Arizona.

 Heavyweight champion Guram Gugenishvili was originally set to defend his title in a rematch against Kenny Garner, but pulled out of the bout due to an elbow injury.